aglehmann/pyEcovent/README.md

 Fans from Flexit are identical and should work, but this is not yet tested:
 - [Single room ventilator Roomie Dual](https://www.flexit.no/en/products/single_room_ventilator/single_room_ventilator_roomie_dual/single_room_ventilator_roomie_dual/)

+## Changelog
+- v 0.9.9.
+-- initialize _battery_voltage with 0 not None